-Policy 3R Improving Green Infrastructure and Biodiversity
+Policy 3R Improving Green and Blue Infrastructure and Biodiversity

-- Development which is directly related to improving or extending access to green infrastructure such as opportunities for walking and cycling in the Parish will be supported where the proposals: - a) do not detract from the landscape character or ecological value; and - b) are for improving access to the Local Wildlife Sites and the River Idle corridor as identified on Maps 4 and 5. - Development proposals will be supported where they protect or enhance existing green infrastructure assets as identified on Maps 4 and 5.
+- Development which is directly related to improving or extending access to green infrastructure such as opportunities for walking and cycling in the Parish will be supported where the proposals; - a) do not detract from the landscape character or ecological value; and - b) are for improving access to the Local Wildlife Sites and the River Idle corridor as identified on Maps 4 and 5. - 2.
+Development proposals will be supported where they protect or enhance existing green infrastructure assets as identified on Maps 4 and 5.
 Where appropriate development proposals should demonstrate how they would provide linkages to and from existing green infrastructure assets. - 3.
-Development should achieve a Biodiversity Net Gain of at least 10% in accordance with local and national planning policy.
+Development should achieve a Biodiversity Net Gain of at least 10% in line with the applicable legislative requirements and in accordance with local and national planning policy.
 Compensation measures should be a last resort and should be targeted to benefit local conservation priorities as identified in the Nottinghamshire Local Biodiversity Action Plan. - 4.
 As appropriate to their scale, nature and location and in accordance with national policy, a tree-planting programme should be incorporated into development proposals so that there is no net loss of tree canopy and where possible a net gain.
-Where on site provision is not feasible off-site provision within the Parish may be acceptable.
+Where on site provision is not feasible off-site provision within the Parish may be acceptable. - 5.
+Development should where possible create and enhance blue- green corridors to protect watercourses and their associated habitats from harm.